jezzsantos/saastack/src/Tools.Generators.Common/README.md

 We are avoiding including certain types from any projects in this solution (e.g. from the `Common` project) even though we need it in the code of the Source generator, since that project is dependent on types in AspNet framework.

-To workaround this, we have file-linked certain source files from projects in the solution, so that we can use those symbols in the Source Generator code.
+To work around this, we have file-linked certain source files from projects in the solution, so that we can use those symbols in the Source Generator code.

 We have had to hardcode certain other types to avoid referencing AspNet, and these cannot be tracked by tooling if they are changed elsewhere.